-Prerequisites: Proficiency on District and State Assessments; concurrent enrollment in Geometry Fees: None Credit: 1.0 Honors Science
+Prerequisites Fees Credit Proficiency on District and State Assessments None 1.0 Honors Science

 This is an advanced version of the Chemistry course.
 It is a lab-oriented course emphasizing elements, compounds and mixtures as found in nature.
 Chemical reactions, basic problems in chemistry and equations are studied in depth.
 Honors students will deepen their understanding of topics by comparing and contrasting chemical compounds, properties and reactions.
 Students will also develop mathematical representations.
 This course is designed to address the requirements of the Arizona Science Content and Plus Standards for Chemistry.
 Students will receive 1.0 Honors Science credit upon completion of this two-semester course (0.5 credit each semester).